raphaelreme/byotrack/README.md

 * [11] R. Reme, A. Newson, E. Angelini, J.-C. Olivo-Marin and T. Lagache, "SINETRA: a Versatile Framework for Evaluating Single Neuron Tracking in Behaving Animals", arXiv preprint arXiv:2411.09462, 2024.
+* [12] A. Genovesio, Z. Belhassine, and J.-C. Olivo-Marin, "Adaptive gating in Gaussian Bayesian multi-target tracking", in 2004 International Conference on Image Processing (ICIP'04).